ghc/ghc/docs/users_guide/extending_ghc.rst

 Constraints that have been solved by the plugin must be provided with evidence in the form of an ``EvTerm`` of the type of the constraint.
-This evidence is ignored for Given and Derived constraints, which GHC "solves" simply by discarding them; typically this is used when they are uninformative (e.g. reflexive equations).
+This evidence is ignored for Given constraints, which GHC "solves" simply by discarding them; typically this is used when they are uninformative (e.g. reflexive equations).
 For Wanted constraints, the evidence will form part of the Core term that is generated after